AlexeyAnischenko/LangCards/README.md

 4. Click "Next Card" to get a new random card
 5. Click on the card to reveal its translation
 6. Hover over Greek text to see its transcription
+7. Optionally export the currently loaded deck, embedding it to html file.

 ## Error Handling